 Looking for a natural alternative? check out this Skin Whitening Forever Review.

 However, don’t start using the acid expecting instant results.
 The chemical works gradually, and it may even be weeks before you notice any change in your skin.
-You will need to be consistent and dedicated for the somewhat mild bleaching agent to work.
+You will need to be consistent and dedicated to the somewhat mild bleaching agent to work.
 With time, you should start seeing your skin getting lighter and brighter.